Alfonso Rivas Preview, Player Props: Pirates vs. Royals

 Alfonso Rivas At The Plate

-- Rivas is batting .188 with four doubles, a triple, two home runs and eight walks.
+- Rivas is hitting .206 with six doubles, a triple, two home runs and eight walks.

-- In nine of 24 games this year (37.5%), Rivas has reached base via hit, and that includes multiple hits twice.
+- In 40.0% of his 25 games this season, Rivas has picked up at least one hit.
+He's also had three multi-hit games.

-- He has homered in two of 24 games played this season, and in 2.6% of his plate appearances.
+- In 25 games played this year, he has homered in two of them.

-- Rivas has driven in a run in four games this season (16.7%), including one multiple-RBI game.
+- In five games this year, Rivas has picked up an RBI, with more than one RBI once.

-- He has scored in six of 24 games so far this season.
+- He has scored in six games this season (24.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.